(risperidone) Extended Release Injectable Suspension, for Subcutaneous Use

 PERSERIS is to be administered as an abdominal subcutaneous injection only.
 Do not administer by any other route.

-Each injection must be administered by a healthcare professional using the prepackaged injection syringe and enclosed safety needle [see Instructions For Use].
+Each injection must be administered by a healthcare professional using the prepackaged injection syringe and enclosed safety needle [see DOSAGE AND ADMINISTRATION].